 - Object to the processing of your personal data

 - Be informed about automated decision-making and profiling.

 We have a legal obligation to ensure that your personal information is kept accurate and up to date.
 Please assist us to comply with this obligation by ensuring that you inform us of any changes to your personal information.

-You have the right to request details of the information we hold about you and to delete or rectify any inaccurate information about you by sending us a written request to: Operations Manager, Canterbury Innovation Centre, University Road, Canterbury, Kent, CT2 7FG stating your full name and your address.
+You have the right to request details of the information we hold about you and to delete or rectify any inaccurate information about you by sending us a written request to: Business and Development Manager, Canterbury Innovation Centre, University Road, Canterbury, Kent, CT2 7FG stating your full name and your address.
 You have the right to ask us not to process your personal data for marketing purposes.
 We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.

 If you want to exercise one of those rights, please either: